dereknovak/JS210-LS/study_guide_notes.md

 `.call`

-Today marks one year since launching my Software Engineering career!
+Today marks one year since launching my career in Software Engineering!

 Here is what I've been able to accomplish: